Protonotarios/MyMDb-tools/README.md

 ## IMDb-to-MyMDb-bookmarklet

 This is a javascript bookmarklet that allows the quick adding of a movie while browsing it on IMDb.
+When pressed on an IMDb page, it redirects to a MyMDb new page form with name same as the movie.
+User may enter more details and save the page.

+## IMDb-to-MyMDb-API-bookmarklet

+Same idea as above, only this time page is saved at once (no form) via API.